DanMGocan/dreamsofjacopo/readme.md

 Must make sure unique names are created for the .pptx file Different formats might require different upload forms Check for number of slides and size

+Add Azure integration

+Should we make images available as full .pdfs to downloads?